 Twelve wells were evaluated for the original 2008 Molopo reserves evaluation study (Burning Flame, Burning Cross, Flame 1, ML-1, Retreat, Sand, SP-3, Squatter, DBE-1, Kotze EX-1, ST23, and Tewie).
 Molopo drilled three additional wells in 2009 (HADV1, HADV2, and HADR1).
 Tetra4 took over the project and drilled 4 wells in 2016 (MDR1, MDR4, MDR5 and 2057) and in 2017 reworked an older well that had resumed flowing gas (2190).
+These original twelve wells were flow tested for extended periods of time which provided sufficient data that allowed Sproule to calculate three different well type curves representing a range of production profiles; a low case, an expected or best case, and a maximum case.
+These extended well tests and type well profiles have been used and checked against all subsequent well and test data.

-For the 2019 update MHA has included a new well that Tetra4 drilled in 2018, the T4 WN 01, which was drilled to test a shallow conventional sandstone play, plus 12 historic wells or vents (AD1A, SH3, P7, W1, SP8, TR3, TR4, TR5, TR6, TR7, TR8, and AL4) that were described in the publication of Hugo, P.: "Helium in the Orange Free State Gold-Field" (1963) which documented these wells and vents as far back as 1957.
-Using the published data and on-site verifications, as possible, these wells were added to the Tetra4 database.
-The importance of this data is twofold, A) the new well opens an additional play for Tetra4 within the lease area and B) the data from the historic wells support both the longevity of the wells and the gas composition; including the high helium concentrations.
+For the 2019 update Sproule included a new well that Tetra4 drilled in 2018, the T4 WN 01, which was drilled to test a shallow conventional sandstone play, plus 12 historic wells or vents (AD1A, SH3, P7, W1, SP8, TR3, TR4, TR5, TR6, TR7, TR8, and AL4) that were described in the publication of Hugo, P.: "Helium in the Orange Free State Gold-Field" (1963) which documented these wells and vents as far back as 1957.
+Using the published data and on-site verifications, as far as possible, these wells were added to the Tetra4 database.
+The importance of this data is twofold, A) the new well opens an additional play for Tetra4 within the lease area and B) the data from the historic wells support both the longevity of the wells and the gas composition, including the high helium concentrations.